The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University

-Our early-career results for affirmative action students are consistent with other research that finds that disadvantaged students benefit from attending selective universities.
-There is a large literature on affirmative action in university admissions, but there is limited evidence on the earnings impacts of these policies \citep{arcidiacono2015}.\footnote{\enskip Other research on affirmative action looks primarily at its effects on student body diversity or graduation rates \citep{cortes2010,backes2012,hinrichs2012,kapor2015,arcidiacono2016,bagde2016}.
-This is true of most work on affirmative action in Brazil \citep{francis2012using,ribeiro2016affirmative,estevan2019redistribution,vieira2019,ribeiro2021longterm,mello2022centralized}.} Our results are consistent with other evidence of earnings gains for disadvantaged students who were given admission preference at selective colleges \citep{bertrand2010,bleemer2022affirmative}, including \citet{francis2018black}'s finding of earnings benefits for male students admitted through reserved quotas at the University of Bras\'ilia.
+Our early-career results for affirmative action students are consistent with other evidence that disadvantaged students benefit from attending selective universities.
+There is a large literature on university affirmative action, but there is limited evidence its earnings impacts \citep{arcidiacono2015}.\footnote{\enskip Other research on affirmative action looks primarily at impacts on diversity or graduation rates \citep{cortes2010,backes2012,hinrichs2012,kapor2015,arcidiacono2016,bagde2016}.
+This is true of most work on affirmative action in Brazil \citep{francis2012using,ribeiro2016affirmative,estevan2019redistribution,vieira2019,otero2021,ribeiro2021longterm,mello2022centralized}.} \citet{bertrand2010} and \citet{bleemer2022affirmative} find earnings gains for disadvantaged students who were given admission preference at selective colleges in India and the United States.
+Similarly, \citet{francis2018black} find earnings benefits for male students admitted through reserved quotas at the University of Bras\'ilia.
 Related work finds earnings gains for low-income or minority students who were marginally-admitted to U.S.\ public university systems \citep{zimmerman2014,smith2020,bleemer2021}.
-Our estimate of a 14 percent early-career earnings return for affirmative action students is substantially smaller than analogous estimates from many of these papers.\footnote{\enskip For example, \citet{zimmerman2014} finds that \emph{admission} to the Florida State University system increased individuals' earnings by 22 percent, and admission increased the likelihood of enrolling by roughly 50 percent. \citet{bleemer2022affirmative} finds that an affirmative action ban decreased enrollment in selective University of California colleges by eight percentage points for minority applicants, and earnings fell by 0.05 log points.
-These estimates imply returns to selective college enrollment of roughly 44--87 percent. } This is likely due to the fact that these papers often find effects on both earnings and bachelor's degree attainment, whereas we find no effects on educational attainment for UERJ's affirmative action applicants.
+Our estimate of the early-career earnings return for affirmative action students---a 14 percent---is much smaller than analogous estimates from many of these papers.\footnote{\enskip \citet{zimmerman2014} finds that \emph{admission} to the Florida State University system increased the likelihood of enrolling by roughly 50 percent, and it increased earnings by 22 percent. \citet{bleemer2022affirmative} finds that an affirmative action ban decreased minority students' enrollment in selective University of California colleges by eight percentage points, and earnings fell by 0.05 log points.
+These estimates imply returns to selective college enrollment of roughly 44--87 percent. } This may be because affirmative action did not affected the educational attainment of UERJ applicants, whereas these papers often find effects on bachelor's degree attainment.